Prommanusorn Phetchaburi School

 Prommanusorn Phetchaburi School (abbreviated "PB") is located in Thailand.
 It is located on 278 Bandaiit Road, Moung, Phetchaburi.
 It consists of two level of education, lower secondary education and higher secondary education, in a coeducational system.

+Etymology

+"Prom" (พรหม) from Sanskrit language Brahma and "anusorn" (อนุสรณ์ / Anusaraṇa) meaning "to follow", "commemoration" or "memorial", thus the school name reflects its goal "in the commemoration of Brahma".